 What Does Research Say About Working Memory and Academic Achievement?

-Baddeley and Hitch (1974) created the working memory model.
-Gathercole and Alloway (2008) found links to learning.
 Cowan (2010) studied how much learners can hold in working memory.
-Engle (2002) explored working memory and thinking skills.
-Diamond (2012) linked it to executive functions.
+Engle (2002) explored working memory and thinking skills, while Diamond (2012) linked it to executive functions.

 1. "The cognitive and behavioural characteristics of children with low working memory" by Alloway et al. (2009): This study highlights that children with low working memory exhibit significant challenges in learning, verbal ability, and exhibit high levels of inattentiveness.
-It underscores individual differences in memory ability and its impact on classroom behaviour and learning outcomes.
+It shows individual differences in memory ability and its impact on classroom behaviour and learning outcomes.
 Children with memory deficits showed difficulties in generating new solutions and maintaining focus of attention.

 2. "Training of Working Memoryin Children With ADHD" by Klingberg et al. (2002): This study demonstrates that working memory training can significantly improve both memory tasks performance and broader cognitive tasks in children with ADHD, including non-trained visuo-spatial working memory tasks and complex reasoning tasks.
 This suggests that enhancing working memory can mitigate memory deficits and improve attentional control.

-3. "Working memory" (1992): This foundational paper outlines the concept of working memoryas crucial for complex cognitive tasks such as learning, language comprehension, and reasoning.
+3. "Working memory" (1992): This foundational paper outlines the concept of working memoryas important for complex cognitive tasks such as learning, language comprehension, and reasoning.
 It discusses the central executive, visuospatial sketchpad, and phonological loop as key components, emphasising the role of working memory in short-term storage and the control of attention.

 4. "A structural analysis of working memoryand related cognitive skills in young children" by Alloway et al. (2004): This study provides evidence for the structural composition of working memory in young children, highlighting its relationship with language skills, phonological awareness, and nonverbal abilities.
-It suggests that early memory skills, particularly in verbal and visuospatial domains, are crucial for learning and cognitive development.
+It suggests that early memory skills, particularly in verbal and visuospatial domains, are important for learning and cognitive development.

 5. "Is working memory training effective?
 A meta-analytic review" by Melby-Lervåg & Hulme (2013): This comprehensive review questions the long-term efficacy and generalisation of working memory training beyond specific memory tasks.
 Despite improvements in task-specific performance, there is scant evidence that such training enhances overall cognitive function or academic skills, highlighting the complexity of memory difficulties.